DNS Records and Their History Matter: Beefing Up Your Cybersecurity Posture Using DNS Tools

 Threat actors always look for weak points in an organization’s overall IT ecosystem, and when they find a hole, they can infiltrate its network.
 That is why checking the overall health and integrity of your entire domain infrastructure is essential.
 Doing so can help you identify possible attack vectors you’d otherwise miss.

 Passive DNS-based tools give you a glimpse at your DNS configuration.
-You can integrate DNS Lookup API into your current security systems or download our passive DNS database to power up your threat intelligence.Read the other articles
+You can integrate DNS Lookup API into your current security systems or download our passive DNS database to power up your threat intelligence.Read other articles